FrancescoGradi/DocumentClassificationwithHANandBERT/README.md

 - tensorflow 2.1.0
 - transformers 2.10.0

-All dependencies can be installed with command line:
+All dependencies can be installed, after cloned this repository, with command line:

 ```sh
 $ pip install -r requirements.txt
 ```

-After cloned this repository.
 For Han Preprocessing `glove.6B.100d.txt` is also required (for this project was chosen 100 dimension version) that can be retrieved in <a href="https://nlp.stanford.edu/projects/glove/">GloVe site</a>.

 ### How make it works

-The pipeline is getting the dataset in pandas dataframe format (there are some utils functions, they expect dataset in `datasets/` local directory), preprocessing (it automatically splits train, valid and test sets), training and evaluating.
+The pipeline is getting the dataset in pandas dataframe format (there are some utils functions, code expects dataset in `datasets/` local directory), preprocessing (it automatically splits train, valid and test sets), training and evaluating.
 Here a `main.py` example: